top of page

 Matron(takes B's arm): Pay no heed to the tongues of the Ancient Beldams my Lord - for they know not of the joys of promiscuous love

-B: Dearest of Matrons - my, how naturally pleasing you are! - forsooth, frail must the Virgin be who falls seduced by artless songs like these - internal shame her soul appals - whom artless songs of youth displease.
-The minds of fair untainted maids from verse will surely remain the same
+B: Dearest of Matrons - my, how naturally pleasing you are! - forsooth, frail must the Virgin be who falls seduced by artless songs like these - internal shame her soul appals - whom artless songs of youth displease - (frowns and sighs) the minds of fair untainted maids from verse will surely remain the same?

 Matron(to A's): Where vice the burning breast pervades, no verse can quench the subtle flame